 This information will explain your lumbar puncture procedure at Memorial Sloan Kettering (MSK).

 Your healthcare provider may need to take a sample of your CSF to check for problems such as:

 - An infection, such as meningitis (an infection where the tissues around your brain and spinal cord swell).

 - Cancer that has spread to the tissues around your brain or spinal cord.

-Your healthcare provider may also do a lumbar puncture to give certain types of medication directly into the area surrounding your spinal cord.
+Your healthcare provider may also do a lumbar puncture to put certain types of medication directly into the area surrounding your spinal cord.
 These medications may be:

 - Anesthesia (medications that block pain)

 - Cancer-fighting medications (such as chemotherapy)